Anarchism in Vietnam: Revolutionary socialism and anarchist populism

-The first instance of the word "revolution" being introduced to Vietnam was through the writings of Liang Qichao, in the midst of the New Culture Movement, Qichao advocated for a widespread cultural revolution, rather than a violent political revolution.
-The definition of "revolution" that was adopted in Vietnam meant "changing the Mandate of Heaven" (cách mạng), which was interpreted in many different ways.
-One of the first such revolutionary tracts was Nguyễn Thượng Hiền's On Revolution, published on January 3, 1925, in which he called for a peaceful boycott movement, inspired by the Swadeshi movement organized by Mohandas K. Gandhi, but in which he also failed to define the means nor the ends of a revolution in Vietnam.
-The restriction of the distribution of French language literature, such as documents of the Enlightenment or Marxism, meant that only French-educated urban elements were exposed to them, which reinforced the elitist tendencies that pervaded Vietnamese radicalism and ensured the continuation of the idea that the revolution was a top-down affair organized by intellectuals, rather than a mass uprising.
+The first known instance of the introduction of the word "revolution" into Vietnam came through the writings of the Chinese activist Liang Qichao, (1873-1929).
+In the midst of China's New Culture Movement of the 1910s and 1920s, Qichao advocated for a widespread cultural revolution, rather than for a violent political revolution.
+The definition of "revolution" as adopted in Vietnam meant "changing the Mandate of Heaven" (cách mạng), which was interpreted in many different ways.
+One of the first revolutionary tracts was Nguyễn Thượng Hiền's On Revolution, published on January 3, 1925, in which he called for a peaceful boycott movement, inspired by the Swadeshi movement organized by Mohandas K. Gandhi, but in which he also failed to define the means nor the ends of a revolution in Vietnam.
+The restriction of the distribution of French-language literature, such as documents of the Enlightenment or of Marxism, meant that only French-educated urban elements were exposed to them, which reinforced the elitist tendencies that pervaded Vietnamese radicalism and ensured the continuation of the idea that the revolution was a top-down affair organized by intellectuals, rather than a mass uprising.